GitKraken Desktop Documentation

 Environment Variables & Git Hooks

-Note 📝 – Using this option will bypass all hooks that trigger with git commit action.
+Note 📝 – This option disables all hooks triggered by the commit action.

 Have feedback about this article?
 Did we miss something?
 Let us know!